 It is especially effective when it comes to B2B lead generation and right now when lots of decision-makers are working remotely from home rather than at the office due to COVID-19.
 As people are now scattered all over the place, and may not even be ‘at home’, LinkedIn probably offers a far better chance to make a successful ‘cold connect’ than attempting to reach people via their office phone numbers.

-More people ARE using LinkedIn in this post COVID-19 world as a way not just to stay in contact with their colleagues and peers but to keep up with news and developments in their niche.
-Many who once only checked the platform very occasionally are now logging in a lot, increasing the chances that your B2B lead generation efforts will be successful.
+More people ARE using LinkedIn in this post-COVID-19 world as a way not just to stay in contact with their colleagues and peers but to keep up with news and developments in their niche.
+Many who once only checked the platform very occasionally are now logging in a lot, increasing the chances that your B2B lead generation campaign will be successful.

 When it comes to finding leads on LinkedIn there are a number of really effective ways to go about it, and we’ve covered many of those in the past.
 With time and effort – and maybe even some help from a LinkedIn B2B lead generation pro – you can find prospects within almost any niche that you may have never discovered any other way.

 However, finding leads on LinkedIn is actually the easy part, at least when compared with the next step in the process; determining the best way to approach these leads to open a conversation without coming across as yet another high-pressure salesperson with nothing new to offer or, worse still, a creepy stalker.